kshlsa/fortress/CONTRIBUTING.md

        format).
     8. Please make sure to run `make format` before every commit - the easiest way to do this is having your editor run it for you upon saving a file.
 Additionally, please ensure that your code is lint compliant by running `make lint` .
-There are CI tests built into the Evmos repository and all PR’s will require that these tests pass before they are able to be merged.
+There are CI tests built into the Torque repository and all PR’s will require that these tests pass before they are able to be merged.

 **Note**: for very small or blatantly obvious problems (such as typos), it is not required to open an issue to submit a